Chair – Professor Brian Webster Henderson

 Professor Andrea Nelson

-Professor Andrea Nelson is Dean of the School of Health and Life Sciences at Glasgow Caledonian University.
+Professor Andrea Nelson is pro vice-chancellor (Research) and Director of the Research Centre for Health (ReaCH) at Glasgow Caledonian University.
 Andrea is an Adult Nurse with a PhD in Bioengineering.
-She has previously worked in clinical, research and academic positions in London, Falkirk, Glasgow, Edinburgh, Liverpool, York, and Leeds.
-Andrea has a programme of research in the prevention and management of chronic wounds, especially leg and foot ulcers, and her research has been used to develop national clinical practice guidelines.
-She has been a member of the NIHR HTA Commissioning Board, a Trustee of the Tissue Viability Society, and is proud to be is a Cochrane Editor and Author.
-Other notable contributions include a stint as Chair of the RCN Research Society Scientific Committee, Deputy Chair of the HTA External Devices and Physical Therapies Panel, and Associate editor of Evidence Based Nursing.
+She has held clinical, research and academic positions in London, Falkirk, Glasgow, Edinburgh, Liverpool, York, and Leeds.
+Andrea has a programme of research in the prevention and management of chronic wounds, especially leg and foot ulcers, and her research has been used to develop clinical practice guidelines used nationally and internationally.
+She is proud to be a Cochrane Editor and Author.
+Other notable contributions include her role as Chair of the RCN Research Society Scientific Committee, Deputy Chair of the HTA External Devices and Physical Therapies Panel, member of the NIHR HTA Commissioning Panel, and Associate editor of Evidence Based Nursing.

-Paul Newman has been Chief Executive of award-winning care provider, Greensleeves Care, since June 2013.
+Paul has been Chief Executive of award-winning care provider, Greensleeves Care, since June 2013.
 He supports the charity with a wealth of experience in the health and social care, education and training, and not-for-profit sectors.
 His previous executive roles include Managing Director at the Royal College of General Practitioners, Chief Executive of The Benevolent Society and Executive Director at the Royal Institute of British Architects.
-Paul has held a number of non-executive roles across the primary, secondary and social care sectors.
-He is currently Chairman of the UK Committee on Ageing Societies at BSI (British Standards Institution) and a Board Director of the National Care Forum, the membership body for charitable care providers.
-Paul is also the former Vice Chairman, appointed by the Secretary of State for Health, who established the newly independent King’s College Hospital charity in South London.
+Paul has held several non-executive roles across the primary, secondary and social care sectors.
+He is currently Chair of the UK Committee on Ageing Societies at BSI (British Standards Institution), responsible for developing national and global standards to improve the quality of life for older people.
+Paul is a former Board Director of the National Care Forum, the membership body for not-for-profit care providers, and a former Vice Chair of King’s College Hospital charity in South London.

 Professor Debra Towse